-Image Left: Daniel Wiles' cover of the "Two Virgins" album autographed by John Lennon and Yoko Ono as a souvenir of the visit.
+Image right: Daniel Wiles' cover of the "Two Virgins" album autographed by John Lennon and Yoko Ono as a souvenir of the visit.

 "Daniel Wiles was a fellow pupil of mine from Bryanston School in Dorset.
 We started at Keele in October 1966.
 We were both placed in Lindsay M block.
-Dan was amongst the cultural 'avant garde' of his day, and was always keen on film and related media, though he was never political.
-Latterly he has been associated with the ITV South Bank Show as Director.”
-Tim Patrickson (1970)
+Dan was amongst the cultural 'avant-garde' of his day, and was always keen on film and related media, though he was never political.
+Latterly he has been associated with the ITV South Bank Show as Director."

 "I certainly remember Daniel Wiles - his room was near mine and he was quite a character in a grey world.
-I do not remember the interview causing a stir but that may be because it rated less as a topic for gossip than Daniel's other activities….
-If he has any photos of himself from the time they would be worth publishing as an icon of the late 1960s!”
-Frank Davies (1970)
+I do not remember the interview causing a stir but that may be because it rated less as a topic for gossip than Daniel's other activities.
+If he has any photos of himself from the time they would be worth publishing as an icon of the late 1960s!"

-A Good Story never goes away: reprise of the Lennon interview
+A good story never goes away: a reprise of the Lennon interview

 The two audio tapes of the John Lennon interview sold at Sotheby's on 5th August 1987 to the proprietors of The Hard Rock Café, who said whoever visits the restaurant would have a chance to listen to the interview.
 However, the newspapers that retold the story of the UNIT interview in 1987 reflected from different perspectives.
 They focused more aggressively on the suspicion that John Lennon had said he "hates being a Beatle".
 They also tell how John Lennon picked up Daniel from Weybridge station in his black Mini Cooper and drove to the house where he was living with Yoko Ono and how they started the interview after eating a home-baked loaf together for lunch.

-"Am I to assume no-one was listening to Sounds of the 60s last Saturday?
+"Am I to assume no one was listening to Sounds of the 60s last Saturday?
 You all missed the request and the mention of George Pratt?"
-John Meager (1968)